What’s in this Guide?

 Max Funding Unsecured Business Loans

 An unsecured business loan means you don’t have to put up any collateral to secure your loan.
 But the lender will charge a higher interest rate to cover the greater risk.
-Unsecured loans allow you to get funds fast with minimal paperwork.
-Despite the higher cost, sometimes this may be the best type of loan.
-Examples include:
+In place of collateral, the business owner will need to provide a personal guarantee.

 - You only need a short-term loan